needle-mirror/com.unity.addressables/Documentation~/builds-full-build.md

 3. For each group that you want to build as remote content, set the __BuildPath__ and __LoadPath__ to the RemoteBuildPath and RemoteLoadPath profile variables (or a custom value if desired).
 4. Open the [Profiles window]  (menu: __Window > Asset Management > Addressables > Profiles__).
 5. Set the RemoteLoadPath variable to the URL where you plan to host your remote content.
 If you require different URLs for different types of builds, create a new Profile for each build type.
-See [Profiles] and [Hosting] for more information.
+Refer to [Profiles] and [Hosting] for more information.

 Refer to [Remote content distribution](RemoteContentDistribution.md) for additional information.